feedonomics/shopify-catalog-connector/README.md

 ```

 ## Flags
-The following flags can be provided as query params when calling the Shopify connector to pull data in different ways:
+The following flags can be provided when calling the Shopify connector to pull data in different ways:

 - `file_info[request_type]` _Required_ `string` The request type.
 Options are `get` to pull the product catalog or `list` to fetch summary information about the shop.
 - `connection_info[client]` _Required_ `string` This should always be 'shopify'